Erica Wiebe: Career

 The summer of 2016 saw Wiebe compete as part of Canada's 2016 Olympic team.
 In competition at the Olympics, she won gold, defeating Guzel Manyurova in the final event.
 After winning the Olympic title she said "I love this sport and I never thought I'd be an Olympic champion, but today I had my best day.
 It's amazing."
 The medal was the third gold medal in wrestling that Canada has ever won at the Olympics, and second ever women's gold.
 She follows in the footsteps of Daniel Igali who won gold at the 2000 Summer Olympics, and Carol Huynh who won the first for Canadian women at the 2008 Summer Olympics.

-Following her gold in Rio, Wiebe began wrestling in the Indian Pro Wrestling League where she is captain of the Mumbai Maharathi.
+Following her gold in Rio, Wiebe began wrestling in the Indian Pro Wrestling League where she was the captain of the Mumbai Maharathi.
 Wiebe's salary in the league is 4.3 million Indian rupees, which equates to more than $80,000 Canadian dollars, this makes her one of the highest paid wrestlers in the world.
 The event ran from January 2–19, 2017, where Wiebe wrestled to a perfect 3-0 in her bouts with the Maharathi, though the team's overall record was 1-2.

 In 2021, she won the gold medal in the 76 kg event at the Matteo Pellicone Ranking Series 2021 held in Rome, Italy.
 She also won one of the bronze medals in her event at the 2021 Poland Open held in Warsaw, Poland.

+Upon her retirement in 2024, Wiebe was working for the Canadian Olympic Committee, as Manager of Athlete Relations, Safe Sport and DEI.
+She has also been a broadcast commentator for wrestling, first at the Senior Asian Championships in 2023 and then the Senior World Championships, as well as other events.